-This training provides an overview This training provides an overview of engine management systems.
-It is based on concrete examples and a pragmatic approach by modeling and simulation.
+This training provides an overview of engine management systems.
+It is based on concrete examples and is based on concrete examples and a pragmatic approach by modeling and simulation.
 A control project underlies learning.
-Students are active throughout the training: they develop, realize, test and validate themselves the control software they have developed.
-The steps in this active learning are:

-- Design, build and calibration of control strategies in Matlab-Simulink
+The student is active throughout the training: he develops, realizes, tests and validates himself the control software he has developed.
+The steps in this active learning are: - Design, build and calibration of control strategies in Matlab-Simulink - Engine model development for torque structure design with Matlab-Simulink

-- strategies in Matlab-Simulink

-Engine model development for torque

-structure design with Matlab-Simulink

-Strategies validation with an engine

-model (MIL) with Matlab-Simulink.
+- structure design with Matlab-Simulink Strategies validation with an engine model (MIL) with Matlab-Simulink.